cllopes/reactathon/material/4_routing/1_react_router_basics/readme.md

 ## React Router Basics

-The first place you should look when you want learn more about React Router is the very details [React Training / React Router Documenation](https://reacttraining.com/react-router/).
+The first place you should look when you want learn more about React Router is the very detailed [React Training / React Router Documenation](https://reacttraining.com/react-router/).

 In the latest version React Route took an approach similar to React where it broke down it's core functionality into multiple packages: